LovelaceC/Zea/content/hacking/computer-hacking/contents/serverside/basic-hack.md

 ---
-title: Hacking a Remote Server Using a Basic Metasploit Exploit
+title: Cracking a Remote Server Using a Basic Metasploit Exploit
 type: default
 layout: page
-child: Hacking
+child: Cracking
-fold: Computer Hacking
+fold: Computer Cracking
 ---

-# Hacking a Remote Server Using a Basic Metasploit Exploit
+# Cracking a Remote Server Using a Basic Metasploit Exploit

 So far we have seen how to gain access through a misconfigured service to a remote server.
 Today, we are going to have an example on a very simple thing,